What type of content do you primarily create?

 Sometimes your guests want to celebrate a recent win they're proud of, promote an upcoming launch, or tell a specific story about their brand.
 If you can accommodate them, they're more likely to get excited about the interview.

-4. Record the interview using multitrack recording
+4. Record interviews using multitrack recording

 But even with remote interviews, a lot can go wrong depending on how you record them.